kuznetckiy/Geoscan_Lite_eng/uav.rst

    :width: 400
    :alt: Fuselage

-   Вставка соединительного штыря
+   Puting of the connecting rod

-5) Put the wings on the mounting rods and move to the fuselage so that it went into the grooves in the fuselage and rest against the limiters.
+5) Put the wings on the mounting rods and move them to the fuselage limiters.

 .. figure:: _static/_images/asmbl3.png
    :align: center
    :width: 600
-   :alt: Installing wings
+   :alt: Installation of the wings

-   Установка консоли крыла
+   Installation of the wings

-6) Attach the keels to wings.
-Make sure the keels are secured by magnets.
+6) Attach the fins and fix them in place.
+Make sure the fins are secured by magnets.

 .. figure:: _static/_images/asmbl4.png
    :align: center
    :width: 400
-   :alt: Установка килей
+   :alt: Installation of the keels

-   Installation of keels
+   Installation of the keels

-7) Connect the cable connectors of the wings into the appropriate slots of the autopilot.
+7) Connect cable connectors of the wings into the appropriate slots of the autopilot.
+Don’t forget to connect high precision GNSS receiver plug.

 .. figure:: _static/_images/asmbl5.png
    :align: center
    :width: 400
-   :alt: Подключение кабелей консолей
+   :alt: Connection of the cables

    Connection of the cables

-8) Remove the memory cards from the autopilot and camera, format them, and put them back in slots.
+8) Remove memory cards from autopilot and camera, format them, and put them back in slots.
-9) Install battery and secure it by the textile clasp.
+9) Install battery and lock it by textile clasp.
-10) Connect the power connector of the battery.
+10) Connect power connector to the battery.

 .. figure:: _static/_images/asmbl6.png
    :align: center
    :width: 400
-   :alt: Подключение питания
+   :alt: Power connection

-   Installing SD card.
-Installing the battery.
-Connecting the battery.
+   Installation the SD card and the battery.
+Connection the battery.

-11) Set up the camera (see section :doc:`camera`).
+11) Set up camera (see section :doc:`camera`).
 Place the camera in the cradle.
-12) Close the top cover of the fuselage.
-To do this, first fix the rear part in the grooves, then secure the cover by rubber locks.
-Make sure that the locking pins on the top cover углубились в соответствующие выемки in wings.
+12) Clamp top cover on and fasten the rubber locks.

 .. figure:: _static/_images/asmbl7.png
    :align: center
    :width: 400
-   :alt: Закрытие крышки фюзеляжа
+   :alt: Closing of the top cover

    Closing of the top cover